jakobnissen/hardware_introduction/README.md

 ### How to contribute

 Pull requests (PRs) are welcome. *Please only modify the `.jl` file in your PR*.
-Unlike the .ipynb file, .jl files are plain text files and play much more nicely with git, making it easier to review your pull request.
+Unlike the .ipynb file, .jl files are plain text files and play much more nicely with git, making it easier to review your PR.